 According to a study from Content Marketing Institute and MarketingProfs, two-thirds of B2B marketers cite webinars and online events as the most effective method for generating leads and marketing to prospects and customers.
 Those in-person events can be very expensive, though.
 For a better balance between cost and results, webinars are your best bet.

-But in order to get all the benefits of a webinar, first you have to produce it.
+But in order to get all the benefits of a webinar, you have to produce it first.
 And for many marketers, producing and hosting a live webinar looks like a daunting task.

-Webinars aren’t overly complicated to produce, but having an organized, well-thought out production plan is absolutely essential to creating a flawless event.
+Webinars aren’t overly complicated to produce, but having an organized, well-thought production plan is essential to creating a flawless event.
 Here are 10 steps to help you get it done.

 1. Review the schedule